- Calgary Tower

 Originally a tiny railway town, Jasper's small-town charm is very different from the alpine resort style glamour of Banff.
 Surrounded by towering mountains, crystal clear lakes, and abundant wildlife, Jasper town located within the Jasper National Park is a designated UNESCO World Heritage Site.
 Start the day with a ride up Whistler Mountain on the Jasper SkyTram.
 On your day of sightseeing drive to Maligne Canyon and take a gentle walk down Maligne Canyon to see how the water has carved spectacular crevices out of the mountain.
 A further scenic drive will take you to Maligne Lake, the largest natural lake in the Canadian Rocky Mountains.
 Enjoy an amazing lake cruise on Maligne Lake to wrap up a day in a place of stunning natural beauty.

 Have an easy morning in Jasper exploring the town centre, and then head east on a leisurely drive through the towns of Hinton and Edson, to Edmonton, Alberta`s capital, and one of the popular cities in Canada to visit.

-Drive to Drumheller, the heart of Dinosaur Valley, to explore some of the world's richest deposits of dinosaur bones.
+After a hearty Métis inspired breakfast, drive to Drumheller, the heart of Dinosaur Valley, to explore some of the world's richest deposits of dinosaur bones.
 Visiting the Royal Tyrrell Museum and the landscape around it is like stepping into another world.
 Explore badlands on self-guided trails, or participate in an authentic dinosaur dig.
 Be amazed at the world class displays in the Royal Tyrell and by the abundant fossils, and stunning landscapes of this location in Alberta.
 This evening, continue your drive back to Calgary.